Better-Code-Saul-E/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What went well**

 - What part of this project are you most satisfied with?
+I am satisfied with the UML, ive always had trouble planning a UML, but AI seems to make that easier.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?
+I would add a lightweight database, for cases when the streamlit session accidentally restarts.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?

+I learned how to work with AI as a collaborator.
+The codebase commmand is amazing.
+Even though AI is great i still have to add as the lead or it will get caught up with irrelevant fixes.